Krystin Pellerin: Early life

 Pellerin was born and raised in St. John's, Newfoundland.
-After attending high school at Prince of Wales Collegiate and attending Memorial University of Newfoundland, she was selected to attend the National Theatre School of Canada in Montreal, Quebec.
+After completing high school at Prince of Wales Collegiate and briefly attending Memorial University of Newfoundland, she was selected to attend the National Theatre School of Canada in Montreal, Quebec.

 Career

 Following her graduation she was cast in her first season at Soulpepper Theatre in Toronto, Ontario.
 Her first professional play was Soulpepper's production of Tom Stoppard's The Real Thing, playing the role of Debbie opposite Megan Follows, Albert Schultz, and C. David Johnson.
 In it she played the rebellious daughter to Albert Schultz's Henry.
 She has returned to Soulpepper every season since, playing a variety of leading and supporting characters in numerous productions.

 Her first film was Killing Zelda Sparks, in which she starred opposite Mad Mens Vincent Kartheiser, and in her second film she appeared opposite Edward Furlong in Warriors of Terra.
 She made her television debut on the second season of The Tudors as Lady Elizabeth Darrell alongside Jonathan Rhys Meyers, where she spent five months filming in Dublin, Ireland.
 Her first featured role in television brought her home to St. John's, playing the role of Sergeant Leslie Bennett in CBC Television's Republic of Doyle.

+In 2023, she played Diana, Princess of Wales in a production of Nick Green's play Casey and Diana at the Stratford Festival.